Wulfheart/brahms/Readme.md

 ## Example

 Below you can see an example of Beethoven's Symphony Nr.
-9:
+9 (at least i think so, I can't remember exactly 🤷‍):

 ![Img](./midi2csv/beethoven_9.png)